 Tameside

 § This page gives an overview of the Tameside local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Tameside lies east of Manchester, bordered by the Pennines and crossed by the River Tame.
 Towns like Ashton-under-Lyne, with its historic market, and Stalybridge, with canals and mills, reflect the area’s heritage.
 The Pennine foothills rise steeply, offering open moorland, reservoirs, and scenic walking routes.
 Parks and green spaces such as Stamford Park add to the landscape, while villages on the uplands retain a rural feel.
 The district is marked by a strong contrast between industrial valleys and rugged hills.

-The administrative boundary of Tameside can be viewed on OpenStreetMap: District Boundary of Tameside.
+The administrative boundary of Tameside can also be viewed on OpenStreetMap: District Boundary of Tameside.

 Key Facts about Tameside